EUDR reporting guide for operators

 Mitigation measures may include:

-• Requesting additional documentation from your supplier, such as extra documentation on land ownership.
+• Requesting additional documentation from the supplier, such as extra evidence on land ownership

-• Switching suppliers or sourcing regions if a product can't be verified or the supplier is uncooperative.
+• Switching suppliers or sourcing regions if a product cannot be verified or the supplier is uncooperative

-After mitigation, you must reassess the risk.
-If it’s still non-negligible, you cannot proceed.
-If it's now negligible, and you can justify it, you’re ready to move on to the DDS.
+After mitigation, reassess the risk.
+If it remains non-negligible, the product cannot be placed on the market.
+If the risk is now negligible and justifiable, the operator can move on to submitting the DDS.

 Step 6: Submit a DDS